Last updated: 05/05/2026

 https://business.safety.google/adsprocessorterms/

-Here you can find out exactly where Google data centers are located: https://www.google.com/about/datacenters/inside/locations/
+You can find out exactly where Google data centers are located here: https://www.google.com/about/datacenters/inside/locations/

-This website uses Google Ads to promote our products and services.
-Google Ads is Google's own online advertising system.
+We use the Google Ads service on this website to promote our products and services.
+Google Ads is Google's in-house online advertising system.

-It's important for us to know whether an interested visitor ultimately becomes our customer.
+It is important for us to know whether an interested visitor ultimately becomes our customer.
 To measure this, we use conversion tracking.
-Furthermore, we want to be able to re-engage visitors to our website in a targeted way.
-We achieve this through remarketing (retargeting).
+We also want to be able to re-engage with visitors to our website in a targeted manner.
+We achieve this through remarketing or retargeting.

-Google Ads is used for both conversion tracking and remarketing, meaning we can see what happened after you clicked on one of our ads.
-For this service to work, cookies are used and visitors are sometimes added to remarketing lists so they are only shown specific advertising campaigns.
+Google Ads is used for both conversion tracking and remarketing, which means we can see what happened after you clicked on one of our ads.
+For this service to work, cookies are used and visitors are sometimes added to remarketing lists to be targeted with specific advertising campaigns.

-This is done using a pseudonymous identification number (pID) that is assigned to a user's browser.
-This pID allows the service to recognize which ads have already been displayed to a user and which have been clicked.
-The data is used for cross-website ad targeting by enabling Google to identify the pages visited.
+This is done using a pseudonymous identification number (pID) that the user's browser receives and is assigned to them.
+This pID allows the service to recognize which ads have already been displayed to a user and which have been called up.
+The data is used for cross-site advertising by allowing Google to identify the pages visited by the user.

-Our goal is to use Google Ads to target our website's offerings to visitors who are genuinely interested in what we offer.
-Conversion tracking data allows us to measure the effectiveness of individual advertising campaigns and optimize our website for our visitors.
-Conversions can be measured using cookies.
+Our goal in using Google Ads is to ensure that our website's offerings reach those visitors who are genuinely interested in what we offer.
+The data from conversion tracking allows us to measure the effectiveness of individual advertising measures and optimize our website for our visitors.
+Conversion can be measured through the use of cookies.

-The information generated is transferred by Google to a server in the USA for evaluation and stored there.
-Google only transfers data to third parties if required by law or as part of commissioned data processing.
+The generated information is transmitted by Google to a server in the USA for evaluation and stored there.
+Data is only transferred by Google to third parties due to legal regulations or within the scope of order data processing.
 Under no circumstances will Google link a user's data with other data collected by Google.

 Google reCAPTCHA